Khee Poh Lam

 Professor Lam is a building performance consultant for several major award winning projects as well as certified green buildings in the private and public sectors in Singapore, China, and the US.
 He was awarded the 2013 Alexander Schwarzkopf Prize for Technological Innovation from the US National Science Foundation “for exemplary research contribution to technology innovation and positive impact on technology, industry, and the society as a whole.”
 He also received an IBM Faculty Award in 2010.

 Professor Lam graduated from the University of Nottingham, UK with a B.Arch degree with honors and holds a Ph.D. in Architecture from Carnegie Mellon University.
 He is a licensed architect (UK) and a Fellow of the Royal Institute of British Architects.
-He is a tenured professor at Carnegie Mellon University and is currently on leave to take up an appointment as Provost’s Chair Professor of Architecture and Building and Dean of the School of Design and Environment at the National University of Singapore.
+He was appointed Professor Emeritus at Carnegie Mellon University in August of 2018.
+He currently holds an appointment as Provost’s Chair Professor of Architecture and Building and Dean of the School of Design and Environment at the National University of Singapore.